gabors-data-analysis/gabors-data-analysis.github.io/_pages/readings.md

 ### Advanced book on the intersection of Econometrics and Machine Learning
-* Martin Huber, 2023 [Causal Analysis -- Impact Evaluation and Causal Machine Learning with Applications in R](https://mitpress.mit.edu/9780262545914/causal-analysis/) is a great new accessible yet advanced book, with yes, applications.
-Includes application with Machine Learning.
+* Martin Huber, 2023 [Causal Analysis -- Impact Evaluation and Causal Machine Learning with Applications in R](https://mitpress.mit.edu/9780262545914/causal-analysis/) *a great new accessible yet advanced book, with yes, applications.
+Includes application with Machine Learning.*
-* Felix Chan and László Mátyás edited a great collection (2022) [Econometrics with Machine Learning](https://ewml.ceu.edu/) on well, how machine learning infused causal methods for a variety of areas such as policy evulation or development studies.
+* Felix Chan and László Mátyás edited a great collection (2022) [Econometrics with Machine Learning](https://ewml.ceu.edu/) *on well, how machine learning infused causal methods for a variety of areas such as policy evulation or development studies.*

 ## Other post course book

-* Marc F. Bellemare (2022) [Doing Economics: What You Should Have Learned in Grad School—But Didn’t](https://www.amazon.com/Doing-Economics-Should-Learned-School_But/dp/0262543559/) title has it.
-How to extend what you learnt, especially for Economics students.
-I know folks who read it on an airpline ride to job interview.
+* Marc F. Bellemare (2022) [Doing Economics: What You Should Have Learned in Grad School—But Didn’t](https://www.amazon.com/Doing-Economics-Should-Learned-School_But/dp/0262543559/) title has it. *How to extend what you learnt, especially for Economics students.
+I know folks who read it on an airpline ride to job interview.*
-* Lionel Page (2023) [Optimally Irrational](https://www.amazon.com/Optimally-Irrational-Good-Reasons-Behave/dp/1009209205/) has data yes, but also a lot of economics.
+* Lionel Page (2023) [Optimally Irrational](https://www.amazon.com/Optimally-Irrational-Good-Reasons-Behave/dp/1009209205/) *has data yes, but also a lot of economics.
 I'm yet to read it, but like Lionel's work a lot.
-If you liked Kahnemann and Tversky, you will like this too.
+If you liked Kahnemann and Tversky, you will like this too.*